| | | | | |

 If you’re reading this between June and December 2026 you’re going to see new MOZA flight kit drop quarterly.
 The MFY Pro with the screen replacing the blank panel was previewed at FS Weekend 2025 – Pete Campbell at MOZA confirmed it’s targeting 2026.
 The MGX 1000, a G1000-style monitor with a real button panel that also operates as a regular monitor for pop-out instruments, was a working prototype at FS Weekend.
 The Airbus Captain side stick (the left-hand A320 position – the MA3X is the right-hand variant we have now) was shown as a first prototype.
 The MCDU – which is the bit of an Airbus cockpit pilots interact with most for procedural flying – was on stand for the first time.
 The electronic FCU control modules too.
 Pete couldn’t pin a quarter on any of them but the framing was “we’re trying to get these out as quickly as possible”.
 Worth watching.

-WinWing rebranded to WinCTRL at the start of 2026 and has been hinting at a force feedback base of their own – it’d be the first credible competitor to MOZA’s AB9 at scale.
+WinWing rebranded to WinCTRL at the start of 2026 and the Cyber Taurus FFB base started shipping in late April/May 2026 – the first credible mass-market competitor to MOZA’s AB9.
+The flight sim FFB category is finally a two-player race.
+Force feedback for flight sim explainer covers the choice.
 Virpil’s new VPC Vector Yoke went up for pre-order in early 2026; first deliveries are still tracking.
 Honeycomb’s Echo aviation controller launched late 2025, the Sierra TPM throttle is shipping.
 Meridian GMT are quietly previewing a modular flight control system that’s worth watching.
 The point is the catalogue is getting wider, not narrower.
 Anyone telling you the flight sim hardware market is mature has stopped paying attention.

 Sister clusters and cross-references